sambhavsaxena/flexmail/README.md

 # [Flexmail](https://flexmail.vercel.app)

 Flexmail is a disposable temporary email generator, which can be used for wide range of purposes including protection from spammers. `1secmail` servers are trusted to be one of the fastest servers when it comes to email generators.
-Hence a fast and customizable frontend to this was much needed.
+Hence a fast and customizable frontend was much needed.

 * **Why this:** Can be used to generate emails instantly, with the name of your choice.
 * **Saves a lot of efforts:** Several temporary email generators are very hectic to use as they have high latency.